Action connections in Shortcuts

 In the following example, the Select Photos action retrieves data from the Photos app and requires no input from another action.
 The data retrieved by the Select Photos action is input into the Convert Image action.

-Some actions accept content as input but don’t change it, passing the same content as output.
-For example, the Vibrate Device action shakes your device in between actions while passing input to the next action.
+Some actions take no input and have no output.
+For example, the Vibrate Device action shakes your device in between actions.